ammarahm-ed/nativescript-macos-solid/README.md

 ## Deployment

-Deployment is done using [Hermes](https://github.com/facebook/hermes), a JavaScript engine developed by Meta.
-Credit to [Tzvetan Mikov](https://x.com/tmikov) for his continued excellence on the engine.
+If you have noticed, our [Solid Desktop app on Mac App Store](https://apps.apple.com/us/app/solid-for-macos/id1574916360) is just 5.5 MB in size.
+That is possible with [Hermes](https://github.com/facebook/hermes), a JavaScript engine developed by Meta.
+Credit to [Tzvetan Mikov](https://github.com/tmikov) for his continued excellence on the engine.
+Hermes provides optimal performance while having minimal footprint.